richiemikke/celo-dao-tutorial/README.md

         proposal.yesVotes = 0;
         proposal.noVotes = 0;
         proposal.executed = false;
-        proposalCount ++;
+        proposalCount++;
         emit ProposalCreated(proposalCount, msg.sender, _description);
     }
 ```

 Now let's look at the `createProposal()` function.
 This function creates a new proposal in our DAO.
 It takes one parameter`_description`, which is a `string` containing a description of the proposal.

-The function first checks if the latest proposal(if any) is currently active as there can only be one active proposal at a time.
+The function first checks if the latest proposal(if any) is currently active as there can only be one active proposal at a time and whether the `msg.sender` is a member of the DAO, if none of the checks is passed the function fails with a message.
 It then creates a reference to the Proposal struct at the index `proposalCount` in the proposals array using the storage keyword.
 It then sets the `proposalId` to the value of `proposalCount`, the proposer to the address of the caller, the description to the provided description, and sets the initial `yesVotes` and `noVotes` to 0.

 Finally, it sets the executed flag to false, indicating that the proposal has not been executed yet.